infinum/qa-handbook/Tools/Using Git - Advanced.md

 6. Confirm your GitHub password, if prompted

-7. In the Note field type in the token name
+7. In the 'Note' field type in the token name

 8. Select the *scopes* (permissions) for the access token

-	* Select *repo* to have full control of private repositories
+ - Select *repo* to have full control of private repositories

 9. Click the *Generate token* button